orakaro/rainbowstream/README.rst

 A Note about Twitter API Change
 --------------

-Sadly Twitter **is not suppering** Stream API anymore, and RainbowStream need extra work to switch over to Polling Strategy, with careful concern about RateLimit.
+Sadly Twitter **is not supporting** Stream API anymore, and RainbowStream need extra work to switch over to Polling Strategy, with careful concern about RateLimit.
 Detail explaination here: https://github.com/orakaro/rainbowstream/issues/271

 If you want a client with a set of nice command but **without stream function**, go ahead with following instructions.